Understanding HSK 3.0

 Quantitative Criteria

-The specific numbers: Pinyin syllables, Chinese characters, vocabulary words, and grammar patterns required
+The specific numbers: Pinyin syllables, Chinese characters (both recognition and handwriting), vocabulary words, and grammar patterns required

 Quantitative Criteria